vinceanalytics/vince/README.md

 ## What ?

-`vince` is a highly optimized ,privacy friendly modern server for collecting and analyzing website analytics.
+`vince` is a lightweight , API only, distributed ,  highly optimized and privacy friendly modern server for collecting and analyzing website analytics.

 ## Why ?